quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~
 {: #raw-info-def title="RawInfo definition"}

-The RawInfo:data field can be truncated for privacy or security purposes, see
-{{truncated-values}}.
-In this case, the length and payload_length fields should
-still indicate the non-truncated lengths when used for debugging purposes.

-It is perfectly acceptable (and even encouraged) to log the length and
+All fields in RawInfo are defined as optional.
+It is acceptable to log any field
-payload_length fields without logging a (partial) data field.
-Protocol entities
+without the others.
+Logging length related fields and omitting the data field
+permits protocol debugging without the risk of logging potentially sensitive
+data.
+The data field, if logged, is not required to contain the contents of a
+full entity and can be truncated, see {{truncated-values}}.
+The length fields,
+if logged, should indicate the length of the the full entity, even if the data
+field is omitted or truncated.

-containing a length field (for example a packet header or QUIC's stream frame)
+Protocol entities containing an on-the-wire length field (for example a packet
-are strongly recommended to re-use the `raw.length` field instead of defining a
+header or QUIC's stream frame) are strongly recommended to re-use the
+`raw.length` field instead of defining a separate length field, to maintain
-separate length field, to maintain consistency and prevent data duplication.
+consistency and prevent data duplication.

 This document does not specify explicit header_length or trailer_length fields.
 In protocols without trailers, header_length can be calculated by subtracting